ZMBP Shared Resource Lab

 Lab: Tel. +49-(0)7071-29-78715

-Only individuals authorized to use the MoFlo Legacy are allowed to do so without constant supervision from the Principle Operator. *persons who should be addressed first.
+Only individuals authorized to use the MoFlo XDP are allowed to do so without constant supervision from the Principle Operator. *persons who should be addressed first.
 I will provide training to long term projects for in-house personnel.
-In this way they can run their applications themselves, but don't worry, continued support and supervision will be provided.
-Operator training is possible for long term projects.
+In this way you can run your applications themselves, but don't worry, continued support and supervision will be provided.

 Current Principle Operators: